bl0ggy/vite-tex-loader/readme.md

 # vite-tex-loader
-Loads a `.tex` file and converts it to SVG.
+Converts a `.tex` file to PDF or SVG and provides the URI.

 # Getting started
 ## To install `vite-tex-loader`: